-The Sustainable Development Goals (SDGs) adopted by the UN General Assembly in 2015 are aimed at, inter alia, ending extreme poverty, fighting inequality and justice and tackling climate change.
+The Sustainable Development Goals (SDGs) adopted by the UN General Assembly in 2015 are aimed at, among other things, ending extreme poverty, fighting inequality and justice and tackling climate change.
 The significant relevance of tourism to most of the 17 SDGs has been recognized.
-The UNWTO is working with governments, public and private partners, development banks, international and regional financial institutions, UN agencies and international organizations to achieve the SDGs, with a special focus on Goal 8 (economic growth), Goal 12 (sustainable consumption and production patterns) and Goal 14 (marine resources) where tourism has been specifically featured.
+The United Nations World Tourism Organization (UNWTO) is working with governments, public and private partners, development banks, international and regional financial institutions, UN agencies, and international organizations to achieve the SDGs, with a special focus on Goal 8 (economic growth), Goal 12 (sustainable consumption and production patterns) and Goal 14 (marine resources) where tourism has been specifically featured.